-Legal services are due for momentous change in the distant or not-so-distant future.
-For my inaugural blog post, I thought I would cover some potentially shifting ground in the legal world with a discussion on alternative professional legal services such as divorce coaches and divorce consultants.
-What are they?
-What is the difference between a traditional attorney, a divorce consultant, and a divorce coach?
+Legal services are due for momentous change.
+For my inaugural blog post, I thought I would cover some potentially shifting ground in the legal world with a discussion on the professional services of legal coaching and consulting.
+What is it?
+What are the differences among full scope representation, limited scope representation, and legal consulting?

-Divorce consultants also provide some financial relief since they aren’t charging you for their time appearing on your behalf, preparing for hearings, making phone calls, and writing letters and emails.
-Often divorce consultants’ hourly rates are slightly less than the hourly rate for a traditional attorney.
-In my case, I offer divorce and parent legal consulting services at the rate of $155/hour.
-My traditional attorney hourly rate is $200/hour.
+Legal consultants also provide some financial relief since they aren’t charging you for their time appearing on your behalf, preparing for hearings, making phone calls, and writing letters and emails.
+Many legal consultants offer unbundled services with flat fees and discounted packages.

 Divorce is a Process

 Like many complicated things, divorce is a lengthy process and getting the right legal help is crucial.
 But, if the drama is low, you and your spouse can get divorced without spending tens of thousands of dollars, or getting swallowed whole in the legal lightning sand of divorce.

 Jennifer is a trusted Utah family law attorney, having assisted thousands of clients through the complex process of divorce.

 Utah Divorce Coaching & Consulting, LLC

 Ogden, Utah 84401

 Telephone (801) 675-8183